I am an experienced integrative psychotherapist/counsellor working in Wandsworth/Battersea (SW11/SW18) and Oxford Circus (Central London,W1).

 I have an Advanced Diploma and an MA in Integrative Counselling and Psychotherapy which I obtained from The Minster Centre.

 I am UKCP registered and a member of the BACP.
 I abide by both their codes of ethics.
+I hold a certificate in relationship counselling and I furthered trained in Emotionally Focussed Couple therapy.
+I have a diploma in Integrative supervision and I am a group analytic supervisor.

 My professional experience in working with bereaved people within the NHS, and also with victims of torture, has deepened my interest in the loss of identity, as well as in how psychic distress can manifest somatically.
 In my experience the therapeutic relationship offers a safe and creative space in which change can occur, and foster the individual's more fulfilling and harmonious way of living in relation to her/himself and in relationship with others.